Blog

 The React Native New Architecture became the default in React Native 0.76 (September 2025), with Fabric renderer, JSI bridge, and TurboModules

-Meta also drives most of the core development of the framework, including the recent New Architecture, which replaces the old async bridge with direct JavaScript-native communication through C++.
+Meta also drives most of the core framework development, including the New Architecture, which replaces the old async bridge with direct JavaScript-native communication through C++.

 10. Pinterest

-Pinterest adopted React Native to accelerate mobile development across their iOS and Android apps.
-As a platform centered on visual discovery, their app is image-heavy and demands smooth scrolling, fast image loading, and responsive UI, making it a compelling React Native example.
+Pinterest adopted the framework to speed up mobile development.
+As a visual discovery platform, their app is image-heavy and demands smooth scrolling, fast image loading, and responsive UI.
+That makes it a strong test case for cross-platform performance.

 Why they chose it: Pinterest needed fast iteration on UI features (pins, boards, visual search, shopping) without building everything twice.
 The cost of maintaining two separate native implementations was growing faster than the team.

-Pinterest uses React Native alongside their existing native codebase, integrating new features progressively.
-This incremental adoption approach (similar to Instagram's strategy) reduced risk while still capturing the development speed benefits.
-It's a pattern that works especially well for apps with large existing native codebases that can't justify a full rewrite.
+Pinterest added new features progressively alongside their existing native codebase.
+This step-by-step approach (similar to Instagram's strategy) reduced risk while still getting the speed benefits.
+It's a smart pattern for apps with large native codebases that can't justify a full rewrite.

 11. Uber Eats

-Uber Eats uses React Native for their restaurant-facing dashboard, the interface restaurants use to manage orders, update menus, and track deliveries.
+Uber Eats uses React Native for their restaurant-facing dashboard.
+This is the interface that hundreds of thousands of restaurant partners use daily to manage incoming orders, update menus, adjust pricing, and track delivery status in real time.

 Why they chose it: The restaurant dashboard doesn't need the same level of native performance as the consumer app.
-React Native let a small team build and maintain it across platforms with less effort.
+A small team could build and maintain it across platforms with less effort, freeing up native engineers to focus on the rider and driver apps.

 12. Wix

 Wix has one of the largest React Native codebases in the world.
-Every Wix mobile app runs on React Native: the main Wix app, specialized tools for managing bookings, invoices, and online stores.
+Every Wix mobile app runs on the framework: the main Wix app, the Wix Owner app, and specialized tools for managing bookings, invoices, restaurants, and online stores.
+That adds up to millions of lines of shared code across their entire product suite.

 Why they chose it: Wix is a platform company with many mobile products.
 Maintaining separate native apps for each product wasn't scalable.
-React Native let them share code across their entire app suite.
+A shared codebase let them ship features simultaneously across their entire app suite while keeping a small mobile team.

-Wix is also a major contributor to the React Native ecosystem.
-They built and maintain several widely-used open-source libraries, including React Native Navigation (one of the most popular navigation solutions) and React Native Calendars.
-Their investment in open source gives them influence over the tools their own apps depend on.
+What they built: Beyond their own apps, Wix is one of the most active open-source contributors in the ecosystem.
+They built and maintain React Native Navigation (one of the most popular navigation solutions), React Native Calendars, and React Native UI Lib.
+Their investment in open source gives them direct influence over the tools their own apps depend on, while benefiting thousands of other developers.

 13. Salesforce

-Salesforce uses React Native within its mobile applications, including parts of the Salesforce Mobile App that field sales teams use daily.
-With over 150,000 enterprise customers depending on their mobile tools, reliability and cross-platform consistency aren't optional.
+Salesforce uses the framework in parts of the Salesforce Mobile App, which field sales teams use every day.
+With over 150,000 enterprise customers depending on these mobile tools, reliability and cross-platform consistency are critical.

 Why they chose it: Salesforce serves a massive enterprise customer base that expects the same experience on both iOS and Android.
 React Native's code sharing and developer velocity let them ship features faster without sacrificing platform parity.

-Salesforce's adoption is a strong signal that React Native works for B2B enterprise apps, not just consumer-facing products.
-Enterprise environments bring their own mobile development challenges, including strict security requirements, complex data models, and the need for offline-capable functionality.
-The fact that one of the world's largest CRM providers chose React Native for this use case speaks to the framework's versatility.
+Salesforce's adoption shows the framework works for B2B enterprise apps, not just consumer products.
+Enterprise apps come with strict security requirements, complex data models, and the need for offline access.
+The fact that one of the world's largest CRM providers chose this approach says a lot about its versatility.

 14. PUMA

-PUMA rebuilt their e-commerce mobile app with React Native, joining a growing list of global retail brands making the switch from separate native codebases to a unified cross-platform approach.
+PUMA rebuilt their e-commerce mobile app with React Native.
+They join a growing list of global retail brands switching from separate native codebases to a single cross-platform approach.

 Why they chose it: PUMA wanted to deliver a consistent shopping experience on both iOS and Android without managing two separate development teams.
 React Native gave them a single codebase for the entire app.

 What they built: The app handles product browsing, personalized recommendations, checkout, order tracking, and loyalty features.
-For a brand operating in over 120 countries with localized product catalogs and region-specific promotions, maintaining two separate native apps would have meant duplicating a significant amount of business logic across platforms.
-React Native's code sharing eliminated that duplication and let them ship updates to both platforms simultaneously.
+PUMA operates in over 120 countries with localized catalogs and region-specific promotions.
+Keeping two separate native apps would have meant duplicating a lot of business logic.
+A shared codebase removed that duplication and lets them ship updates to both platforms at once.

 15. Strava